Wizard

 Evocation

-Also, your damaging evocation cantrips affect even creatures that avoid the brunt of the effect.
-When a creature succeeds on a saving throw against your evocation cantrips or you miss them with an attack roll, the creature takes half the cantrip’s damage (if any) but suffers no additional effect from the cantrip.
+Also, when a creature succeeds on a saving throw against your evocation cantrips or you miss them with an attack roll, the creature takes half the cantrip’s damage (if any) but suffers no additional effect from the cantrip.

 Illusion

-Shadow Weaving.
-When you add new spells to your spellbook, you can also select conjuration and evocation spells with your school savant feature.
-When you add conjuration or evocation spells to your spellbook with your school school savant feature, they are added as special illusion spells instead; shadow conjuration and shadow evocations spells.
+When you add new spells to your spellbook, you can also select conjuration and evocation spells with your school savant feature and add them to your spellbook as special illusion spells; as shadow conjuration and shadow evocations spells.
 Effects created by these special illusion spells are indistinguishable from their conjuration and evocation counterparts and any targets perceives effects such as damage as appropriate to the illusion:

 Shadow Evocation.
 When you add a shadow evocation spell to your spellbook, it becomes an illusion spell for all purposes.
 If the spell calls for a saving throw, the shadow evocation spell calls for an Intelligence saving throw and if the spell deals damage, the shadow evocation spell deals psychic damage instead.